-Understanding how much time it does take, how much it really costs, and what these factors mean to your Return on Investment (ROI) for FedRAMP projects is a critical first step on your journey toward achieving FedRAMP certification in 2021.
+Understanding how much time it does take, how much it really costs, and what these factors mean to your ROI for FedRAMP projects is a critical first step on your journey toward achieving FedRAMP certification in 2021.

-At Anitian, we’ve reinvented the way ISV’s, Federal System Integrators, and federal agencies are achieving — and maintaining — FedRAMP security and compliance.
+At Anitian, we’ve reinvented the way independent software vendors (ISV), federal system integrators (FSI), and federal agencies are achieving — and maintaining — FedRAMP security and compliance.
 As the world’s only pre-engineered Compliance Automation Platform on AWS and Azure, we deliver a new generation of automation that’s helping our customers get their applications to the federal market up to 80% faster and at 50% of the cost of traditional DIY and consulting service approaches.

 We recently launched a real-world ROI calculator designed to help customers and prospects gain valuable insight into the time and money they can save on their FedRAMP project with Anitian.
 The calculator gives a realistic overview of the costs, time-to-compliance, potential savings, and incremental revenue opportunities they can achieve when they leverage Anitian’s pre-engineered and automated platform rather than traditional consulting services.
 Note that ROI figures shown represent a typical project for FedRAMP Moderate and certain SLA assumptions and conditions apply.